helix-editor/helix/book/src/usage/modal-editing-basics.md

 - `o`: adds a newline below the cursor and enters insert mode on it.
 - `O`: adds a newline above the cursor and enters insert mode on it.

+You can also delete the current selection and immediately enter into insert mode to replace it with `c` (change).